Kn4ughty/Lumin/README.md

     - Use `=` prefix and type your equation
 - Async web searching
     - Type `!w` to quickly search through wikipedia articles and preview results
+    - Type `!d` to search and use an online dictionary API.
 - dmenu support with `--dmenu` flag
     - Pass in newline seperated items.
 Selected item is written to stdout.
 Useful for scripting
     - If no lines of items are sent, and an EOF is sent, outputs the input text.
+- Configurable via `~/.config/lumin/config.toml`
+    - All options documented via code comments
+    - Resilient to bad config (uses default config in case of error)

 # Installation